PoorHttp/Jinja24Doc/doc/readme.txt

 with inspect.getdoc function.
 This function reads element.__doc__ variable, so this variable is fill by creating comment in element definition.

+    """
+        This could be nice documentation for all python module.
+    """

+    def boo():
+        """ This is one line documentation """

+    class Foo:
+        """ This is more line documentation
+            of this nice class.
+        """

+    class Goo:
+        """
+        This is another way of more line documentation of this nice class.
+        """

+Problem could be variables.
+Jinja24Doc (and python documentation system) cant set documentation for variable.
+But some documentation system, and jinja2doc too have some special mechanisms how to get variable documentation.
+Jinja24Doc looks for previous line of first variable definition.
+So you can create one-line documentation make by comments.

+    # this is comment ehmm documentation for this nice new instance
+    foo = Foo()

+    # this is not documentation for foo, because this is second definition of
+    # it
+    foo = Goo()

 == Get jinja2doc ==
 ==== Source tarbal ====